 3. Anchor your roof with hurricane straps

 Most homes are built to hold the roof up, not down.
-To account for the upward and lateral lifting forces of hurricane winds, builders can install hurricane straps, clips and anchor belts to n help keep a home’s roof intact, reducing hurricane effects.
-In a correct setup, galvanized straps securely attached to the walls and foundation keep the roof tied into the entire house.
+To account for the upward and lateral lifting forces of hurricane winds, builders can install hurricane straps, clips and anchor belts to help keep a home’s roof intact, reducing hurricane effects.
+In a correct setup, galvanized straps securely attached to the walls and foundation keep the roof tied to the house.

-• Pros: When installed properly on a new home, hurricane straps drastically reduce the threat of roof failure in high winds.
+• Pros: When installed properly, hurricane straps drastically reduce the threat of roof failure in high winds.
 They are easy to install on new homes.

 4. Reduce the risk of flood damage with flood barriers

 While there is little a homeowner can do to prepare for a hurricane’s 20-foot storm surge on the coast, there are several products that can help protect inland residents from minor flooding.
-Sandbags remain the least expensive option (many cities and counties might give them away for free), but they are heavy and it takes hundreds of bags and lots of help to make a solid barrier around a home.
+Sandbags remain the least expensive option (many cities and counties even give them away for free).
 Other types of flood barriers include powder-filled absorbent door dams, water-filled tubes, expanding bags and portable walls that can be quickly deployed in the event of a flood.

 • Pros: Barriers can be effective in preventing minor floodwaters from entering the home.
 Some products are easy to install and can be deployed just before a storm.

-• Cons: The products can be expensive and time-consuming to deploy, and they’re ineffective if floodwaters rise above the height of the barrier.
+• Cons: Sandbags are heavy, and it takes hundreds of bags to make a solid barrier around a home.
+Other products can be expensive and time-consuming to deploy.
+Plus, such tactics are ineffective if floodwaters rise above the height of the barrier.

 5. Install storm panels to protect windows and doors from flying debris

 • Cons: Panels require a large space for storage.
-They can be difficult to install, depending on the size of windows and the number of stories your home has, and you may need extra help.
-Some shutters have sharp edges that may require extra caution during installation.
+Depending on the size of your windows and the number of stories your home is, panels can be difficult to install, and you may need help.
+Some shutters have sharp edges that require caution during installation.

 6. Invest in roll-down hurricane shutters